MathewHDYT/OneShare/_docs/notes/cybersecurity/no_sql.md

 ### NoSQL Injection:

-`NoSQL` injection is a web security vulnerability that allows the attacker to have controle over the database.
+`NoSQL` injection is a web security vulnerability that allows the attacker to have control over the database.
 It happens by sending queries via untrusted and unfiltered web application input, which leads to leaked unauthorized information.
 In addition, the attacker can use the `NoSQL` injection to perform various operations such as modifying data, escalating privileges, `DoS` attacks, and others.